kirenz/ds-python/docs/data.md

 ## Data analysis and preprocessing

 The goal of this phase is to understand and preprocess the training data.
+In particular, **exploratory data analysis (EDA)** is used to understand if there are any challenges associated with the data that can be discovered prior to modeling (like multicollinearity).
+Furthermore, good visualisations will show you things that you did not expect, or raise new questions about the data {cite:p}`Wickham2016`: A good visualisation might also hint that you’re asking the wrong question, or you need to collect different data.

-Therefore, we create a special DataFrame called `df_train` where we combine the training features with the corresponding y labels:
+We create a special DataFrame called `df_train` where we combine the training features with the corresponding y labels:

 ```Python
 df_train = pd.DataFrame(X_train.copy())